-(1) Quizzes: Two quizzes are given over the course of the quarter, one in the middle of the quarter and one at the end.
+(1) Quizzes: Four quizzes are given over the course of the quarter.
 Quizzes may consist of multiple choice, true/false, short answer, and/or essay questions.
 These quizzes are "open book," so you are permitted to refer to the textbook for help.
 However, these quizzes are intended to be independent work, so you are not permitted to work on the quizzes with your classmates.
 I am holding you to the Honor Code on this, so if one of your classmates contacts you for help or assistance on a quiz, please politely decline them and then let me know that your classmate is contacting others.
 I generally post quizzes by the end of the day on the THURSDAY before they are due; that will give you a few days to work on them.
 Please note that I do not give make-up quizzes, so if you miss one, you will receive a zero grade.
 Please review the Calendar link on the left side of the site to see due dates.
 Plan ahead!
+4 Quizzes @ 100 points each = 400 total points